HugoMrth/epiplus/README.md

 ### 2) Purpose

-This packages proposes a variety of epidemiology related function unavailable in other tools.
+This packages proposes a variety of epidemiology and pharmacoepidemiology related function unavailable in other tools.
 This is mostly mathematical formulas and combination of functions from several existing CRAN packages.